tryforge/ForgeScript/docs/functions/onlyIf.md

 export default new NativeFunction({
     name: "$onlyIf",
     version: "1.0.0",
-    description: "Stop execution if condition is not matched",
+    description: "Stops execution if the condition is not matched",
     unwrap: false,
     brackets: true,
     args: [